xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 SPARSE RECONSTRUCTION
 ---

-> show an image of the rock
+> show an image
 > flash in SIFT descriptors of the image
 > fade in another image and match multiple descriptors from one to another
 > transform the images into cameras and project onto points that are seen by both

 The core of sparse reconstruction are features.
-We can think of features spots in the images that are somehow interesting and distinctive.
+We can think of features as spots in the images that are in some way interesting.
-We do this because if we can match the same feature across multiple different images, we can triangulate where the cameras have to be for the geometry to make sense.
+We do this because if we can match same features across multiple different images, we can triangulate where the cameras have to be for the geometry to make sense.

-> now zoom back to the image
+> go back to the image

+But we're getting ahead of ourselves.
+Let's first figure out how to find features.

 > show the places we're talking about

-For a position in the image to be considered a feature, we want it to be somehow interesting.
+As we've previously mentioned, we want positions in the image that are somehow interesting.
-As an example, this <TODO> is not very interesting, while this sharp corner is.

 > TODO: explain how this is done via the scale space
 > mention that it's a gaussian scale space, what a DoG is (no, not that dog)